What is FormBook malware?

 Uniquely, unlike the majority of existing viruses that exploit the latest vulnerabilities or zero-days, FormBook can inject into processes and set up function hooks utilizing already known issues.
 Hence the claim made by the makers, that the virus will work flawlessly regardless of the Windows version.

-Together with its stealer functionality, the virus knows how to execute instructions from a control server that includes starting new processes, their injection, and rebooting the victim’s PC.
+Together with its stealer functionality and evasion techniques, the virus knows how to execute instructions from a control server that includes starting new processes, their injection, and rebooting the victim’s PC.
 What’s more, the virus is able to record Windows’ ntdll.dll module into memory and call it directly, which makes API monitoring and user-mode hooking almost insufficient.

 FormBook malware analysis

 A video simulation recorded on the ANY.RUN interactive malware analysis service allows us to take an in-depth look at the behavior of this clever virus and other malware such as Dridex and Lokibot with their elaborate anti-evasion techniques.

 Figure 1: Processes created by FormBook during execution as shown by ANY.RUN simulation

 - As shown by the ANY.RUN simulation, firstly the virus established connection to the CnC server;

 - After this, a malicious executable file, in this analysis's case pretending to be a .png is being dropped or overwritten and executed;

 - Then, FormBook proceeds to steal the personal data and change the autorun value in the registry.
 Also, the virus loads DLL from Mozilla Firefox creates files in the user directory, and starts CMD.EXE to set up persistence and later begin process injection;

 - Finally, injected Firefox.exe is executed for logging keystrokes, stealing clipboard data, and extracting authentication information from browser HTTP sessions.

 Distribution of the FormBook stealer

 According to FormBook analysis, malware is usually distributed via email campaigns that utilized a wide array of infecting mechanisms and can contain a number of various file attachments.
 Among the most commonly observed attachments are either PDFs, DOC or EXE, or ZIP, RAR, ACE, and ISO files.